basetenlabs/truss/docs/create/manual.md

 ### Adding the model binary

 First, you'll need to add a model binary to your new Truss.
-On supported frameworks, this is provided automatically by the `mk_truss` command.
+On supported frameworks, this is provided automatically by the `create` command.
 For a custom Truss, it can come from many sources, such as:

 * Pickling your model
 * Serializing your model